squblmk/Clash-of-Clans-Clan-Bank/README.md

-<h5>Acknowledgements</h5>
+## **Acknowledgements**:
+---
 <p>I would like to thank my mentor - Simen Dehlin, for the brainstroming seasion that helped point
    myself in the direction with the idea for this project and his continuous help throughout, many thanks to his guidance and envious knowledge that he so freely gives.</p>